 My techniques are very traditional, almost identical to anyone painting 100 years ago.
 I paint oil on canvases using brushes.
 I start with a photographic image I have captured on a hike and given careful consideration.
 I start my paintings using a black ground on the canvas.
-I start with a red sketch of the image using Gamblin Colors Fast Matte it dries quickly.
-I then build my painting using small strokes of color, of carefully mixed colors.
+I build the painting using small strokes of color, of carefully mixed colors.
 The image looks very loose up until the end.
-I do not mix the colors on the surface, I do not blend them.
+I do not mix the colors on the surface: I do not blend them.
 I have developed these techniques over the years in order to retain some sense of energy in the final image.

 I studied under Lucinda Parker, Bob Hanson and Harry Widman in the 1980’s and am grateful for their influence.